ianblenke/aws-6to4-docker-ipv6/README.md

 Have fun with your new AWS hosted IPV6 enabled docker host.

+## kamailio

+As an example of something deployable with IPV6, there is a `kamailio/` submodule that links over to the [ianblenke/docker-kamailio](https://github.com/ianblenke/docker-kamailio) repository.
+Give it a try!

 ## Notes

 This really isn't something to use in production.